thom1729-forks/yaml-spec/spec/spec.md

 Optional (**`?`**), zero-or-more (**`*`**) and one-or-more (**`+`**) patterns
 are always expected to match as much of the input as possible.

-The productions are accompanied by examples, which are given side-by-side next to equivalent YAML text in an explanatory format.
+The productions are accompanied by examples which are presented in a two-pane side-by-side format.
-This format uses only [flow collections], [double-quoted scalars], and explicit [tags] for each [node].
+The left-hand side is the YAML example and the right-hand side is an alternate YAML view of the example.
+The alternate view uses double-quotes for string scalars, flow style for collections, and JSON plain style for numbers, booleans and null values.

 A reference implementation using the productions is available as the [YamlReference^] Haskell package.